 Go NAPSACC helps child care providers set goals and make changes to better meet national standards.
 The Go NAPSACC website provides an online library of helpful videos and resources on nutrition and physical activity in the child care setting.

-For more information about Go NAPSACC in Alaska, visit health.alaska.gov/dph/Chronic/ Pages/Obesity/GoNAPSACC.
+For more information about Go NAPSACC in Alaska, visit GoNAPSACC.dhss.alaska.gov.

 Need help with Go NAPSACC?